Summary

 Etiology

-The Definitive cause of ALS is still unknown.
+The definitive cause of ALS is still unknown.
 Studies have suggested an interaction between genetic predisposition and environmental factors.

 Genetics